-The real answer is: as many as you can squashed in it!
-But the real question is : how many fish can my tank hold comfortably?
+The real answer is: as many as you can be squashed in it!
+But the real question is: how many fish can my tank hold comfortably?

-As a result many owners unwittingly overstock their tank, sometimes with a disastrous outcome.
+As a result, many an owner unwittingly overstock their tank and sometimes with a disastrous outcome.
 So how does a fish owner know how many fish they can keep?
 There are a number of factors to consider, as well as several methods for calculating safe stocking levels.

 One Inch Per Gallon Rule

 The most widely known rule for stocking a tank is one inch of fish per gallon of water.
 While this type of calculation works as a rough estimate, it leaves plenty of room for error.
 Like people, fish are not all the same size and shape.

 Stocking a ten-gallon tank with ten inches of slender-shaped zebras is not the same as stocking it with ten inches of full-bodied goldfish.
 Larger-bodied fish create far more waste and therefore require more water volume.

 Furthermore, the fish often are not fully grown when first brought home.
 The adorable little catfish that is scarcely an inch long today could reach a half foot in size when it grows up.
 The true adult size of the fish must be used in the calculation.

 However, many owners have no idea how old their fish is or how large it will grow to be.
 Before making a decision, always research the fish in question to determine the true adult size.

 Another place for error is assuming the size of the tank is equivalent to the number of gallons of water it holds.
 A ten-gallon tank filled with gravel, rocks, plants, and an assortment of decorations does not hold ten gallons of water.
 In reality, the water volume is often ten to fifteen percent less than the size of the tank.